Sweet Onion Health Benefits

 Since there is a gut-brain connection, the feelings of stress or anxiety can negatively impact your GI tract and digestion.
 It is therefore essential that we focus on consuming foods that will keep our gut healthy and digestion running smoothly.
 Both raw and cooked onions are a prebiotic fiber, meaning they are able to feed and support the live probiotic bacteria that keep your gut and digestion working efficiently.

 Regular onion consumption, in conjunction with a balanced diet and healthy lifestyle, has been linked to lower risks of colorectal, stomach, breast, and prostate cancers.
 Two powerful antioxidants, quercetin and allicin, are abundant in onions and have been shown to reduce cancer risk.
 Learn more and grab cancer-fighting recipes here.

 • Maintains Strong Bones

 Research has shown that onions may help keep bones strong, as the high vitamin C content in this root veggie improves the absorption of calcium –a mineral essential for increasing bone mass.

 The chromium found in onions has the ability to regulate blood sugar levels.
-This allows kids to keep energy levels up when playing, and aids in preventing those mid-afternoon crashes.
+This allows kids to keep energy levels up when playing and aids in preventing mid-afternoon crashes.

 Whether you and your family are active adventurers or are healing from an injury, reducing inflammation can help repair and recover.
 Because onions are rich in anti-inflammatory properties, they make a beneficial addition to your dinner table.

-Looking for some easy ways to add sweet onions to your diet?
+Looking for some easy ways to add Vidalia onions to your diet?
 Here are some of our favorite quick tips: